reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 * [How to configure a plain Java application with Logback](#configuring-logback-with-environment-variables), and
 * [How to configure a Spring Boot application with Logback](#per-environment-logging-with-spring-boot).

-In all cases, the application will be started with certain environment variables that control the logging behavior to send logs wither to the console or to the cloud.
+In all cases, the application will be started with certain environment variables that control the logging behavior to send logs either to the console or the cloud.

 ## Why Should I Send My Logs to a Log Server?
-Before we look at the logging configuration details, let's answer the question why we're going through all the fuss to configure our logging at all.
-Isn't it enough to just log everything to standard out or to a log file?
+Before we look at the logging configuration details, let's answer the question of why we're going through all the fuss to configure our logging at all.
+Isn't it enough to just log everything to standard out or a log file?

 That's how it was done back in the days.
 There were sysadmins who guarded the log files.
 Every time I wanted to access the logs, I would write an email to the sysadmins.
-Once they read their mail (which was totally dependent on the time of day and their mood), they would run some scripts to collect the log files from all server instances, filter them for the time period I was interested in, and put the resulting files on a shared network folder from where I would download them.
+Once they read their mail (which was totally dependent on the time of day and their mood), they would run some scripts to collect the log files from all server instances, filter them for the time period I was interested in and put the resulting files on a shared network folder from where I would download them.

 Then I would use command-line tools like `grep` and `sed` to search the log files for anything I'm interested in.
 Most often, I would find that the logs I had access to were not enough and I would have to repeat the whole procedure with the sysadmins for logs from a different time period - that was no fun!